The 8th Night: Plot

 Meanwhile, in Chilgok, the Red Eye possesses a hunter and enters a secluded motel where a couple is staying.
-The woman tells her boyfriend about a meditation group where she was given a free health check-up along with a blood test.
-The hunter presumably attacks the couple.
+The woman tells her boyfriend about a meditation group where she was given a free health check along with a blood test.
+The hunter attacks the couple.
 Detectives Kim Ho-Tae and Dong-jin investigate the scene and find the hunter's body shriveled and decomposed.
-Cameras show that the woman was seen leaving the motel.
-Later on, the very same woman is found in another location, her body found in a condition similar to that of the hunter's, both with a hole in their skull.
+Security cameras show the woman leaving the motel; she is later found in another location, her body in a condition similar to the hunter's, both with a hole in their skull.
 Due to the bizarre condition of the two victims, Dong-jin suggests seeking help from a shaman he knows.
 However, being a skeptic, Kim rejects the idea.

-Cheongseok leaves Gwanju in search of Bhante Seon-hwa.
-Unfortunately, he lost his bag which contained the casket and some money.
-He presumes that it was stolen by the young girl (Kim Yoo-Jung) who disappeared into the crowd.
-Cheongseok finds Seon-hwa, who is now a construction worker, and tells him (via writing, due to his vow of silence) what happened in Gwanju.
+Cheongseok leaves Gwanju in search of Bhante Seon-hwa but loses his bag which containing the casket and some money.
+He presumes that it was stolen by a young girl (Kim You-jung) who disappeared into the crowd.
+Cheongseok finds Seon-hwa, who is now a construction worker, and tells him (via writing due to his vow of silence) what happened in Gwanju.
 Through flashbacks, Ha-jung's spirit reveals that Seon-hwa left the monastery because he didn't want to be Ha-jung's successor.
 Seon-hwa also neglected his duty of 'helping lost souls ascend, so countless spirits are now clinging to his back.
-The following morning, Seon-hwa prepares to leave in search for the seventh pillar, with Cheongseok following him.
+The following morning, Seon-hwa prepares to leave in search of the seventh pillar, with Cheongseok following him.
 Seon-hwa presumes that the seventh pillar is the Virgin Shaman, with whom the monks of Gwanju are acquainted.
 Seon-hwa treats Cheongseok well, even buying him a new pair of shoes.
 Cheongseok thanks Seon-hwa, inadvertently breaking his vow of silence.

 Meanwhile, the Red Eye has moved on from the woman at the motel and possesses another, leaving the woman from the motel dried up and decomposed.
 A delivery man on a motorbike drives pass the possessed woman in a tunnel and stops, recognizing that they both belong to the same meditation group.
 The Red Eye then possesses the delivery man.
 Later, Detective Kim is called to the crime scene, where the body of the second possessed woman has been found.
 Like the first two victims, her body is shriveled and decomposed with a large hole in her skull.
 A motorbike and delivery bag lie abandoned nearby.